spcs/synaps/doc/source/artifacts/apispec/datatype/dimension_filter.rst

 There are three types of dimension filter.

-* Full Filters: Matches metrics with its dimensions contains all of the filters
+1. Full Filter(specifying both Name and Value) returns metrics if its dimensions contains the filters.

-* Name Filters: Matches metrics with its dimensions schema
+2. Name Filter(specifying a Name without specifying a Value) returns metrics if its dimensions schema matches.

-* Value Filters: Matches metrics with its dimensions at least one of value contains the filters
+3. Value Filters(specifying a Value without specifying a Name) returns metrics when at least one value of its dimensions contains the filter value.

 .. list-table::
    :widths: 30 50